BenPiggot/baby_book/README.md

-#About BnkyBk
+#About Woolli

 ##Overview

-BnkyBk is an web application that allows you to commemorate your baby's progress between birth and the age of 5.
-BnkyBk has two main features: allows you to create a timeline to which you can add events and upload photos.
-It also allows you to measure your baby as they grow, charting their progress against national averages.
+Woolli is an online baby book designed to store memories of your child's growth during his/her early years.
+It enables users to maintain an age old tradition in a modern format.